How to set your favorite scenes and accessories in Home app

 Questions?

-If you run into any trouble getting your favorite scenes and accessories set up, gimme a shout on Twitter or in the comments below!
+If you run into any trouble getting your favorite scenes and accessories set up, let us know in the comments below!